maxplomer/resume/README.md

 Completed Dec 2010<br>
 Bachelor of Science in Mechanical Engineering<br>

 #### Experience

 Pluralsight Author<br>
 July 2015 - Present<br>
 Remote<br>
-   ●   Created sample course titled "Calling a Ruby gem from the browser in Volt framework" for new author application ●   Created course proposal about advanced UX/UI components in React.js that was approved ●   Using video editing skills, teaching experience and previous React.js consulting experience to best present topic of UX/UI components with React and Redux
+   ●   Created sample course titled "Calling a Ruby gem from the browser in Volt framework" for new author application ●   Authored course proposal about advanced UX/UI components in React.js that was approved ●   Using video editing skills, teaching experience and previous React.js consulting experience to best present topic of UX/UI components with React and Redux

 Robert Half Consulting<br>